 A virtual environment is an isolated Python environment that allows us to have an independent copy of Python and its packages for each project.

-This means that we can have different versions of Python and packages installed in each virtual environment, without interfering with other projects or the global Python system on our machine.
+This means that we can have different versions of Python and installed packages in each virtual environment, without interfering with other projects or the global Python system on our machine.

 What is a virtual environment?